Waiver Wire Week 5: Mike Davis, Nick Chubb Highlight Pickups to Know

 Davis, a fourth-round pick in 2015, drummed up 101 yards and two scores on 21 carries, good for 26.4 points.

 This is a wait-and-see sort of add for owners as well.
-Davis clearly has the trust of the coaching staff compared to his first-round counterpart and that likely won't change if he continues to have the hot hand.
+Davis clearly has the trust of the coaching staff compared to his first-round counterpart, and that likely won't change if he continues to have the hot hand.
 If and when Carson returns, it will be interesting to see how the coaching staff reacts—but Davis clearly has workhorse potential.

 Nick Chubb, RB, CLE (18 percent owned)